mbdata/classified_car_ads/notebooks/data_analysis_cars.md

 test.data<- skoda[-train.rows,] # 20% data goes in here
 ```

-Next, we create a fit using randomForest with Price\_Eur as the target variable; NOTE: "Model" had to be removed because of having too many levels -- need to fix and include
+Next, we create a fit using randomForest with Price\_Eur as the target variable.

 ``` r
 library(randomForest)